CodersCampus/supportDocs/docs/item/SCHEDULE_CHANGES.md

 - Nov - 8 active full-stackers
 - Dec - 7 active full-stackers

-Projections are always wrong, but if these are even in the ballpark, this is too few meetings to support 7 fullstack checkins a week, going by what our students prefer.
+Projections are always wrong, but if these are even in the ballpark, this is too few students to support 7 fullstack checkins a week.

 The math: 7 students attending 1.5 checkins is an average attendance of 1.5 for 7 checkins.
-Most students don't want to be the only one at any checkin.
+Few students ever want to be the only one at a checkin.

 ## The Remedy - Sign Ups for all but 3 Scheduled Checkins